Popularity isn’t always a sign of a smooth-functioning internet phone service.

 Assuming you’re not facing WiFi or mobile data issues, this is a Google Voice problem users alone can’t fix.

 But with no customer support for free users, getting help may not be as manageable as you’d hope.
 With no one to ask, it’s hard to say if you’re experiencing an internet connection issue, a platform issue, or something else.
+If you’re on a paid Google Workspace plan, you can contact support for help, but resolution times may vary.

 Issue 7: Google Voice is loading slowly on your browser